nestauk/old_nesta_daps/docs/source/packages.rst

    d) The process is a regular / longitudinal data collection.

-- Basic PEP8 style requirements:
+- Basic PEP8 and style requirements:
    - Docstrings for every exposable class, method and function.
    - Usage in a README.rst or in Docstring at the top of the file.
    - CamelCase class names.
    - Underscore separation of all other variable, function and module names.
    - No glaring programming no-nos.
+   - Never use :code:`print`: opt for :code:`logging` instead.

 - Bureaucratic requirements: